HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Microlensing, noise, and choice of filters

-The choice of the ideal filters depends on the source redshift and therefore we show in Figure \ref{fig: appendix filters for different redshifts} a similar plot as in Figure \ref{fig: 8 different bands, each one seperatly} but for $\sourcez = 0.55$ and $\sourcez = 0.99$, which corresponds to the 16th and 84th percentile of the source redshift from LSNe Ia in the OM10 catalog.
-From this we learn that the three most promising filters are $g, r,$ and $i$ band for $\sourcez \lesssim 0.6$, whereas for $\sourcez \gtrsim 0.6$ the $r, i,$ and $z$ band are preferred.
+The choice of the ideal filters depends on the source redshift and therefore we show in Fig. \ref{fig: appendix filters for different redshifts} a similar plot as in Fig. \ref{fig: 8 different bands, each one seperatly} but for $\sourcez = 0.55$ and $\sourcez = 0.99$, which corresponds to the 16th and 84th percentile of the source redshift from LSNe Ia in the OM10 catalog.
+From this we learn that the three most promising filters are the $g, r,$ and $i$ bands for $\sourcez \lesssim 0.6$, whereas for $\sourcez \gtrsim 0.6$ the $r, i,$ and $z$ bands are preferred.
 The main reason for this behavior is the low rest-frame UV flux of SNe Ia due to line blanketing, which gets shifted more and more into the $g$ band for higher $\sourcez$.
 If four filters could be used, then we have $g, r, i,$ and $z$ for $\sourcez \lesssim 0.8$ and $r, i, z,$ and $y$ for $\sourcez \gtrsim 0.8$.
-If resources for five filters are available, we recommend $g, r, i, z,$ and $y$, where only for high source redshifts ($\sourcez > 1.0$) the $J$ band might be preferred over the $g$ band, but given the poor precision in $g$ and $J$ band at such high redshifts it is questionable anyway how useful the fifth band is in these cases.
+If resources for five filters are available, we recommend $g, r, i, z,$ and $y$; the $J$ band might be preferred over the $g$ band for high source redshifts ($\sourcez > 1.0$).\ However, given the poor precision in the $g$ and $J$ bands at such high redshifts, it is questionable how useful the fifth band is in these cases.